mildsunrise/darter/README.md

 # darter: Dart snapshot parser

 `darter` is a Python module that can fully parse the data inside a Dart snapshot (i.e. the `libapp.so` file in a release Flutter app).

+Features:

+ - Parses 100% of the snapshot data, including memory structures.
+ - Supports many architectures and the three snapshot types (old, AppJIT and AppAOT).
+ - Tested on AppAOT ARM Product snapshots, and AppJIT x64 Release snapshots.
+ - Usually zero-config: autodetects flags & settings from the snapshot.
+ - Extracts the blobs from `app.so` or `.snapshot` files automatically.
+ - Stores back-references, so you can travel the graph easily.
+ - Debugging output & strict mode controls.
+ - Comes with some examples of native instruction inspection.
+ - Auxiliary parsing for code source maps and other structures.

 Examples of what you can do with the parsed info:

  - Extract string table of an application
  - Print function / class / file list